featuremine/tutorials/README.md

  * `TLS/SSL Mode`: `disable`.
 Then click on `Save & test`.

 Finally, in the sidebar menu on the left, select `Dashboard/import` and `Upload JSON file` to upload the dashboard configuration file `dashboard.json` found in the repository.
+You can also use `embedded.json` configuration which is the same as the one we use on our website.

 For more information visit https://grafana.com/